Futsal World Cup elite round guide

 - Italy (2004) and Russia (2016) have also been runners-up.

-- Belarus, Finland, France, Romania, Slovakia and Slovenia are aiming to qualify for the first time; Finland and Slovakia have never been to a major tournament.
+- Like Finland, France, Romania, and Slovenia are aiming to qualify for their first World Cup.

 Play-off draw (9 & 12 April)